oracle-livelabs/oci/oci-apm-helidon/2-setup-helidon/setup-helidon.md

 * An Oracle Free Tier, Always Free, or a Paid Cloud Account

-## Task 1: Launch the Cloud Shell and verify Helidon Prerequisites
+## Task 1: Launch the Cloud Shell and verify Helidon prerequisites

 1. Launch the Oracle Cloud Shell from the Oracle Cloud Console by selecting the **>..** icon.  <br/>